Hi, I am fibromyalgia.

 My evenings are a mixture of planning for dinner, setting up… resting, chopping… resting, cooking… resting.
 You get the picture.
 I can do a little bit, then I have to rest.
 I also use a drafting chair in the kitchen so I can rest while preparing.

 I have had my issues with cooking and baking.
 I used to love to bake.
 But now I tend to drop things.
 I have had to take my big buckets of sugar and flour and put them into smaller buckets that I can manage.
 But spasms or strength takes over and things get dropped.

 I have had two bad burns.
 One was when I was pulling something out from broiling.
 I ended up spasming from bending over and my hand hit the broiler element.
 I got a second-degree burn on my hand.
 Another was when I spasmed and had a hot pot of water pour on my knee, another second-degree burn.
 Because of this, I don’t always cook dinner.
 I have to see how I feel if I’m up to making it, otherwise, it’s a do-it-yourself meal.

 I tend to spend the evening in my recliner.
 Shifting around as need be.
 My window blinds are black because the light or glare from outside causes big headaches.
 I tend to live in the dark.
 I also have color-changing lightbulbs so I can adjust them to what is best for how my constant headache is like.

 I no longer do things with my kids because it’s too exhausting and they have learned to be more on their own.
 I guess kids do that anyway, but it is disappointing because that’s not the mother I wanted to be.

 So, after that, it is back to getting up again in the morning.
 Starting my day all over.
 With my ever-present pain.
 My spasms, twitches, my muffled thoughts.
-My words that are sometimes lost.
-My dissatisfaction of not going to work and not being the mom I want to be.
+My words are sometimes lost.
+My dissatisfaction with not going to work and not being the mom I want to be.